 When you become a customer of Utility Warehouse and purchase services from us:

-When you change any of your personal information on the Clubhouse website, this will be saved to our system.
+When you change any of your personal information on your online account, this will be saved to our system.

 Depending on the service(s) you take, the data we require will differ:

-When you download or install one of our apps (including the Clubhouse or CashBack Wizard), this may require your location information to enable the features.
+When you download or install one of our apps (including the UW app or CashBack Wizard), this may require your location information to enable the features.

 When you join our CashBack scheme we process information about the amount you spent, and the retailers which you used.